Scientific Name

 Description

-Conophytum pellucidum subsp. cupreatum is a small, profusely branched succulent with a mat-forming habit.
-It has beautiful coppery-brown bodies with numerous green to brown dots arranged more or less in lines.
-The bodies are pairs of leaves joined to their tips with only a small opening through which the flower stalk appears in mid-summer or early fall.
-They are up to 0.8 inches (2 cm) tall and up to 0.5 inches (1.3 cm) in diameter.
-Flowers are white to pink with a yellow throat.
+Conophytum pellucidum subsp. cupreatum is a small, profusely branching succulent with a mat-forming habit.
+It has beautiful coppery-brown bodies with numerous green to brown spots arranged more or less in lines.
+The bodies consist of a pair of leaves joined to their tips with only a small opening through which the flower stalk appears.
+They can grow up to 0.8 inches (2 cm) tall and 0.5 inches (1.3 cm) in diameter.

 Hardiness